hansthieryt/BattExpDataAna-UT/README.md

 ```bash
 python DA_Main.py
 ```
+To execute certain data file pasted on 'DA_Data', change the input of 'file_name' and several other inputs on 'DA_main.py'.

 ## Data Requirements
 This package is designed to process multiple TXT files labeled in sequence as input and relies on specific column headers.
 Refer to the 'DA_Data' directory for example dataset files.
 The column header for each dataset file should include and appear exactly as follows: